JasonEtco/jasonet.co/src/pages/posts/building-github-actions-in-node.md

 ## What we're building

-As a thought experiment, let's build @jessfraz's [`branch-cleanup-action`](https://github.com/jessfraz/branch-cleanup-action) Action.
+As a thought experiment, let's build [@jessfraz](https://twitter.com/jessfraz)'s [**branch-cleanup-action**](https://github.com/jessfraz/branch-cleanup-action) Action.
 It deletes branches whose pull requests have been merged.
-If you just want to use the thing, you should use hers - we're just going to port it to Node for fun!
+If you just want to use the thing, you should use hers - we're porting it to Node for fun!

 ## Let's do it